Apache SkyWalking committer

 Forwarding email address) and GitHub account(

 Your GitHub Username).
-An organisational invite will be sent to you via email shortly thereafter (within 2 hours).
+An organizational invite will be sent to you via email shortly thereafter (within 2 hours).

-email@example.com send mail, please refer to here.
-Gmail is recommended, because in other mailbox service settings, this forwarding mode is not easy to find.
+email@example.com service, please refer to here.
+Gmail is recommended, because this forwarding mode is not easy to find in most mailbox service settings.

-- Following the authorized GitHub 2FA wiki to enable two-factors authorization (2FA) on github.
+- Follow the authorized GitHub 2FA wiki to enable two-factor authorization (2FA) on Github.
 When you set 2FA to “off”, it will be delisted by the corresponding Apache committer write permission group until you set it up again.
-(NOTE: Treat your recovery codes with the same level of attention as you would your password !)
+(NOTE: Treat your recovery codes with the same level of attention as you would your password!)